philawsophizing/PODD/README.md

  Podd uses new web api's including geolocation and push notifications, meaning little difference to a native app.
 Updating the app happens automatically without relying on customers downloading an update.

+ Building a PWA also allows customers to test drive the app without commitment.
+Later choosing to install it to their home screen, or just visit it when needed.

 **Front End**
 - Elm (superior rendering speed, and functional code base)
 - Service workers (cache assets, to allow offline use and app feel)